Sent from Gitmo to UAE, detainees fear final stop: Yemen

 The brother quoted Abdo as saying, “It’s not what I thought.
 I wish I return to Guantanamo ... it’s 1,000 times worse here.”
 Then the phone call was cut off.

-His brother, Hussein, told the AP that despite earlier promises of a new life, his brother ended up in “mysterious conditions.
-We know nothing.”

-“He continues to live behind bars with other Yemeni detainees, they are facing the most brutal injustice in the history,” Hussein said.
-In phone calls every 10 days, he said, “He says nothing except for, 'How are you?’
-He can’t speak.
-They are banned.”

 --Rival Mingazov, a former ballet dancer and an ex-member of the military, was the only Russian left in Guantanamo when he was sent to the UAE.
 He was accused of fighting with the Taliban.
-A Pentagon profile also alleged he had links to an Islamic group in Uzbekistan with ties to al-Qaida, and said he was captured in Pakistan at a safe house associated with Abu Zubaydah, a “facilitator” for the terrorist organization.
+A Pentagon profile also alleged that he had links to an Islamic group in Uzbekistan with ties to al-Qaida.

-He has never physically met his 19-year-old son Yusuf, who lives in London.
-But they have talked: Yusuf said his father complained that he had been humiliated by his captors and had been deprived of food and medicine.
+His son, Yusuf, said his father has complained that he has been humiliated by his captors and deprived of food and medicine.

 Mingazov's mother, Zoria Valiullina, said her son wanted to return to Guantanamo.
 “It’s better there.”